howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_7.md

     $this->assertIsArray(getOrders('howtocodewell2'));
 }
 ```
-Run `make test` and notice a similar failure message:
+Run `composer test` and notice a similar failure message:
 ```php
 There was 1 failure: